Ethan Gilsdorf

-Ethan Gilsdorf (born September 29, 1966) is an American writer, poet, performer, editor, critic, teacher and journalist.
+Ethan Gilsdorf (born September 29, 1966) is an American writer, performer, critic, and teacher.

 Gilsdorf is the author of Fantasy Freaks and Gaming Geeks: An Epic Quest for Reality Among Role Players, Online Gamers, and Other Dwellers of Imaginary Realms.
 Gilsdorf began his writing career in the 1990s as a poet.
 He began writing nonfiction in 2000 as a Paris-based freelance journalist.
-He now writes about arts, culture, media and technology, and reviews books and films, for such publications as The New York Times, The Boston Globe, Wired, and Salon.
+He writes about arts, culture, media and technology, and reviews books and films for The New York Times, The Boston Globe, Wired, and Salon.
 He also works as a writing instructor and consultant.

 Life

 Gilsdorf was born in Dover, New Hampshire, in 1966, and was raised in the nearby town of Lee.
 Growing up, he wanted to be a veterinarian, cartoonist or filmmaker.
-He read kids adventure books, and works of fantasy and science fiction, and was an avid fan of Star Wars, and Bugs Bunny, among other cultural touchstones.
+He read kids adventure books and works of fantasy and science fiction, and was a fan of Star Wars and Bugs Bunny.
 He began playing Dungeons & Dragons in middle school around the time he began to write his own "Lord of the Rings rip-offs."
-Gilsdorf has said that the artists, writers and creative people who influenced him include filmmakers George Lucas and Steven Spielberg, Warner Bros. cartoon animator Chuck Jones, Mad Magazine, Dungeons & Dragons co-creator Gary Gygax, cartoonist Saul Steinberg, comedian George Carlin and writer J.R.R.
+Gilsdorf has said that the people who influenced him include filmmakers George Lucas and Steven Spielberg, Warner Bros. cartoon animator Chuck Jones, Mad Magazine, Dungeons & Dragons co-creator Gary Gygax, cartoonist Saul Steinberg, comedian George Carlin and writer J.R.R.
 Tolkien.

-He attended Oyster River High School in Durham, New Hampshire and graduated in 1984.
-He received his B.A., with a focus on film, video and creative writing, from Hampshire College in 1989 and his MFA, with a focus on poetry, from Louisiana State University, in 1992.